-When you take out a loan from a bank to buy a property, the bank will want to ensure they can get their money back if you encounter problems with repayment.
+When you take out a loan from a bank to buy property, the bank will want to ensure they can get their money back if you have problems repaying the loan.

-We recommend using a solicitor when registering a standard security.
+We recommend that you get independent legal advice when registering a standard security.

 Discharging a standard security

 Once you have repaid the loan secured by the standard security, you can request a discharge from the lender .